ldkngan/Machine_Learning_E-Commerce_Customer_Churn_Prediction_And_Segmentation/README.md

 ---

-## Customer Segmentation
+## Part III: Customer Segmentation
-- In this phase, **unsupervised learning** is applied to gain deeper insights into **churned users only**, with the objective of identifying distinct behavioral segments within this high-risk group.
-- Instead of predicting churn, this step focuses on **understanding *how* and *why* different groups of users leave**, enabling more targeted and effective retention strategies.
+In this phase, **unsupervised learning** is applied to gain deeper insights into **churned users only**, with the objective of identifying distinct behavioral segments within this high-risk group.
+Instead of predicting churn, this step focuses on **understanding *how* and *why* different groups of users leave**, enabling more targeted and effective retention strategies.

-### Feature Engineering
+### Step 1: Feature Engineering
 **Encoding**
 ```python
 df_churn =df[df['Churn'] == 1]